 Asset-Recovery and Towers Financial Period (1981-1991)

-In 1987 British arms adviser Douglas Leese introduced him to Steven Hoffenberg, who hired Epstein at $25k per month plus a $2 million loan to design the money-movement architecture for Towers Financial Corporation.
+In 1987 British arms adviser Douglas Leese introduced him to Steven Hoffenberg, who hired Epstein at $25k per month (equivalent to roughly $70,000 today) plus a $2 million loan to design the money-movement architecture for Towers Financial Corporation.
+By 1987, Epstein was operating out of the Villard Houses, a complex of 19th-century mansions on Madison Avenue that had been converted into luxury apartments and offices — a venue befitting the era's highest rollers.13

-Federal prosecutors later called Towers a $460 million Ponzi scheme, Hoffenberg, facing a 20-year sentence, testified that Epstein was its "technical wizard," although Epstein was never charged.1617
+Epstein and Hoffenberg soon refashioned themselves as corporate-takeover specialists, trying unsuccessfully to buy iconic companies like Pan American World Airways.
+To finance this attempted buyout blitz, Hoffenberg was constructing what turned out to be an elaborate Ponzi scheme.
+Federal prosecutors later called Towers a $460 million fraud; Hoffenberg, facing a 20-year sentence, testified that Epstein was its "technical wizard," although Epstein was never charged.1718

 The Wexner Era and Power of Attorney (1991-2000)